Year 3

 Reading

 Year 3 have weekly class reading sessions following the Pathways to Read scheme.
-Our book for this half term is an Illustrated Atlas of Britain and Ireland.
-Throughout the sessions children will learn to clarify vocabulary, read, retrieve and record information and explain their answers within small adult lead groups.
+The book we are reading this half term is an Illustrated Atlas of Britain and Ireland.
+Throughout the sessions children will learn to retrieve and record information from non-fiction, use dictionaries to check the meaning of words they have read and identify how language, structure and presentation contribute to meaning.

 Spellings are taught throughout English and Reading lessons and also given for homework.